danyx23/elm-from-scratch/03 Functions and types.md

 Elm comes from a family of languages descending from ML that goes back to the 70ies and represented a pretty significant shift in how to write programs.
 Instead of trying to express the execution the computer will perform directly, it models computation more along the lines of how mathematical equations are written down - as a series of equivalences.

-This may seem like nit-picking, but here is how someone who knows functional languages well would describe this program: "We defined two top level values, main and salutation.
+This may seem like nit-picking, but here is how someone with a background in functional languages would describe this program: "We defined two top level values, main and salutation.
 Main is a value of type Html a.
 It evaluates to the result of applying the function text to the argument salutation.
 Salutation is a value of type string."

 The difference in terminology ("apply a function to it's arguments" vs "call a function") is not that important for now, but notice that we didn't describe salutation as a function in the second paragraph.
 What we defined is just a named value of type string - not a function!
 This is an important concept (but don't worry if it will only fully "click" later): The definitions you give in Elm are always either named values (if they have no arguments, like here), or functions (if they do take arguments), or type definitions (we'll explore those in the next chapter).
 Let's finally get around to creating a function then!